 Plonk yourself at the water level almost and you almost become part of the marsh.

 Ship photography is fun but sadly it seems to upset one or two when females begin to do that's predominantly a male pastime.

 I never knew that taking a walk along a river would end up with people fighting and being arrested for stalking and harassment, to me it's a thing that anyone can do, with one person talking exception to me taking the same photos as him, but it didn't stop there, getting his girlfriend to try and stop me from photographing along the river.
-Well it still didn't stop at that, he set out to spread rumours, his friends then started to follow me an some of my friends. the issues are still on going and now a number of people knows about the issues.
+Well, it still didn't stop at that, he set out to spread rumours, his friends then started to follow mean some of my friends. the issues are still ongoing and now a number of people know about the issues.